-During those 6 hours you walk along the side of an impressive lake, before heading up into deep mossy forest, occasionally following a river, before opening onto a open area surrounded by mountains with waterfalls cascading down.
-At camp you sleep with the sound of kiwi birds in the surrounding bushes and water flowing down from the mountains.
-Waking up to a slightly cloudy start to the day, you pack up camp and start a hard climb.
+During those six hours you walk along the side of an impressive lake before heading up into deep mossy forest, occasionally following a river that then opens up onto aa area surrounded by mountains with waterfalls cascading down.

-With the clouds still around they drift between the mountains.
+With the clouds still around me they drifted between the mountains.
 Beautiful.

 Happy to get clear sky for the views one smiles away!